National Cycle Route 76: Stirling to Inverkeithing

 This section of the route follows the northern bank of the Firth of Forth.
 Tullibody Old Bridge and Cambus Iron Bridge, each a Category A listed building and scheduled monument, are on the route.
 After Alloa 76 passes Clackmannan, Kincardine and passes close to the site of the closed Longannet power station.
-A combination of river bank paths and roads takes the route east.
+A combination of river bank paths and roads takes the route east, following the Fife Coastal Path for much of the route.
 At the north end of the Forth Bridges NCN 76 passes under the M90 and joins NCN Route 1 to pass through Inverkeithing.

 Inverkeithing to Kirkcaldy

-Route 76 leaves Route 1 in Inverkiething to follow the north bank of the Forth to Aberdour, Burntisland and Kinghorn.
+Route 76 leaves Route 1 in Inverkeithing to follow the north bank of the Forth to Aberdour, Burntisland and Kinghorn.
 It then climbs inland before turning back towards the coast for a descent into Kirkcaldy.
 This section was originally part of National Cycle Network route 1 and was signed accordingly.
+Continuing north following NCN 766 via Glenrothes connects inland to NCN 1.

 There are long term plans to extend the route to St Andrews.